AliceO2Group/AliceO2/Framework/Core/ANALYSIS.md

 information is contained in a json object `OutputDirector`.
 The `OutputDirector` can include three different items:

-  1. `resfile` is a string and corresponds to the `res-file` command line option
+  1. `resfile` is a string and corresponds to the `aod-writer-resfile` command line option
-  2.`ntfmerge` is an integer and corresponds to the `ntfmerge` command line option
+  2.`aod-writer-ntfmerge` is an integer and corresponds to the `aod-writer-ntfmerge` command line option
   3.`OutputDescriptors` is an array of objects and corresponds to the `aod-writer-keep` command line option.
 The objects are equivalent to the `DataOuputDescriptors` of the `aod-writer-keep` option and are composed of 4 items which correspond to the 4 items of a `DataOuputDescriptor`.

      a. `table` is a string